Roman Walker

 Roman Isaac Walker (born 6 August 2000) is a Welsh cricketer, who played internationally for England at age-group level.
 He made his List A debut on 7 May 2019, for Glamorgan in the 2019 Royal London One-Day Cup.
 Prior to his List A debut, he was named in England's squad for the 2018 Under-19 Cricket World Cup.
 He made his Twenty20 debut on 24 August 2019, for Glamorgan in the 2019 t20 Blast.
 He made his first-class debut on 20 July 2022, for Leicestershire in the 2022 County Championship.
 Walker signed a new one-year contract with Leicestershire in October 2024.
+He was released by Leicestershire in September 2026 and signed for National Counties club.Shropshire.